Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 On the information page, the user should be able to state whether the form applies to them or not.

-How this is done is optional, and the field `Innflytter.KanBrukeSkjema` in the datamodel is possible to use for this purpose.
+How this is done is optional, and the field `Innflytter.KanBrukeSkjema` in the data model is possible to use for this purpose.

 Based on the answer, the user will be sent to either _Track 1_ or _Track 2_.